YipinXiong/AngularNotes/README.md

 In Angular, the best practice is to load and configure the router in a separate, top-level module that is dedicated to routing and imported by the root `AppModule`.

+A routed Angular application has one singleton instance of the *`Router`* service.
+When the browser's URL changes, that router looks for a corresponding `Route` from which it can determine the component to display.

 ## Register URLs

 The meta file is `app.module.ts`.
 Thus, the very first thing is to register the url.